abhinavdc/sympl-forms/README.md

 ### 📝 Sympl Forms
-A simple form builder built with React and TypeScript that allows users to create, validate, preview and receive responses with auto-save functionality.
+A simple and responsive form builder app built with React and TypeScript that allows users to create forms, preview them, and view submitted responses.
+It features built-in field validations, auto-save functionality, and mock API interactions using Local Storage.

 ### ✨ Features
-Form Builder: Supports Text, Number, and Select fields with built-in validations and auto-save.
+Form Builder: Create forms with Text, Number, and Select fields, custom validation rules, and auto-save with visual feedback.
  - Provide Custom Form Name
  - Auto Save on valid changes with saving indication
  - Validation of Form Builder fields